Kazuki-tam/shopify-email-notification/README.md

 - ja folder: Japanese templates

 ## Notification variables
-Edit `emailEnv.ts` if you want modify value of notification variables.
+Edit `emailEnv.ts` if you want to modify the value of notification variables.

 ```
 server/constants/emailEnv.ts